Certifications

 - Certification

 As a candidate for this certification, you’re a functional consultant with customer service expertise.
 You’re responsible for implementing solutions that focus upon: Customer service Quality Reliability Efficiency Customer satisfaction You design and implement service management processes and automation in collaboration with solution architects and developers.
 You coordinate with customer engagement administrators to implement and upgrade customer service components including: Dynamics 365 Contact Center Microsoft Copilot in Customer Service Collaboration Knowledge management Customer feedback You must have strong applied knowledge of customer service, including in-depth understanding of cases, knowledge management, queues, service scheduling, service-level agreements (SLAs), Microsoft Copilot Studio, Customer Service applications, Customer Voice, basic and unified routing, and Contact Center.
 As a functional consultant, your knowledge should include: Comprehensive understanding of the customer service application's role in relationship to the Dynamics 365 suite of apps.
 Basic understanding of the solution architecture.
-Important The English language version of this certification will be updated on March 18, 2025.
-Review the study guide linked in the Certification resources section for details about upcoming changes.

 - Certification